jbwang1997/BboxToolkit/USAGE.md

 **important arguments**

+- `--base_json`: Loads arguments from a json file.
+We have some default json files in `vis_configs`.

 - `--load_type`: Decide the loading function.
 Same as the `--load_type` arugments in img_split.py

 - `--img_dir`, `--ann_dir`: The image and annotation files' path.